-I’ve already started hearing it.
-The dreadful lists of “shoulds” and “need to’s” and “have to’s” from women I know as they prepare to participate in the annual ritual known as “decorating for the holidays.”
-But nowhere in there do I hear joy or excitement.
-I hear stress and overwhelm and exhaustion.
-And I have to wonder what their houses look like that it takes them several weeks to decorate it.
+I LOVE decorating my home for Christmas.
+When I was growing up, my mom made decorating special for us and I try to replicate that old-fashioned simplicity.
+But I can’t even talk to the other moms in the school pickup line without hearing the dreadful lists of “shoulds” and “need to’s” and “have to’s” as they prepare to participate in the annual ritual known as “decorating for the holidays.”
+Nowhere in there do I hear joy or excitement.
+I hear the stress and overwhelm and exhaustion.

 This holiday season, decide who will decorate your house: You or The Shoulds.